nodejitsu/overwatch/README.md

 watcher.on('error', function (err) {
   //
   // Remark: this error is probably from `follow` and we should crash as its
-  // probably an unresponsive couch
+  // probably an unresponsive couch and we have bigger problems.
+  // This is tweaked through setting the `inactivity_ms` in the follow options object.
   //
   console.error(err);
   process.exit(1);